 Inside the Israeli Impact Tech Ecosystem - Sankalp Forum 2020

-On November 4th, Pears Program for Global Innovation led a panel representing the Israeli ecosystem of Innovation for development at The Sankalp Forum 2020 Virtual conference.
+On November 4th, the Pears Program for Global Innovation led a panel representing the Israeli ecosystem of innovation for development at The Sankalp Forum 2020 Virtual conference.
 The Sankalp Forum is one of the biggest annual global conferences on the Global South's Impact Economy, promoting business-led solutions to achieve the UN Sustainable Development Goals by 2030.

-We organised a virtual panel discussion with Nicky Newfield from Arc Impact, Hilly Hirt from The Israel Innovation Authority (IIA) and Ariel Beery from CoVelocity, moderated by Hagit Freud, Managing Director at Pears Program for Global Innovation.
+We organized a virtual panel discussion with Nicky Newfield from Arc Impact, Hilly Hirt from The Israel Innovation Authority (IIA) and Ariel Beery from CoVelocity, moderated by Hagit Freud, Managing Director at Pears Program for Global Innovation.

 ”Venture customers are customers who understand the problem, know that the current solutions don’t address these problems sufficiently and are willing to take a chance, with their organizational time and resources, in order to see if the solution that the entrepreneur is offering is actually solving the problem”